top of page

 What is happening — and why it matters now

-Sign language AI is moving quickly from research labs into public-facing products: avatars, automated translations, podcasts, and social media content.
-At the same time, Deaf academics, creators, and advocates are raising serious concerns about linguistic rights, data ethics, and representation.
+Sign language AI is rapidly transitioning from research labs into public-facing products.
+We see this in avatars, automated translations, podcasts, and social media content.
+Meanwhile, Deaf academics, creators, and advocates are raising serious concerns about linguistic rights, data ethics, and representation.
+This report brings together all the latest links, discussions, and research shaping the debate right now.

-1. AI avatars and Deaf representation
+1. AI Avatars and Deaf Representation

-🔹 Deaf avatar / GoSignAI discussion (LinkedIn)
+🔹 Deaf Avatar / GoSignAI Discussion (LinkedIn)

 • Who these avatars are built for